GlitchTech-Developments/react-motion/README.md

   </a>
 </p>

-> A simple wrapper of Motion for React.
+> A simple wrapper of Motion for React which will (at some point) work similar to the current Solid.js wrapper that already is provided by Motion themselves.

 ## Install